cocovelo/nufit-api/DEVELOPER_INTEGRATION_GUIDE.md

 ### Step 4: Generate Nutrition Plan (Like generateCalorieTargets)

 This is the main function - it calculates calorie targets and generates a complete 7-day meal plan.

+**Requirements:**
+- All 5 registration phases must be completed
+- Can only generate once per 7 days (weekly updates allowed)
+- Previous plans are automatically deactivated

 **What to Submit:**
 Nothing!
 The API uses the user's profile data already saved in Firebase.